wlonk/arcadia/vingt-et-un.md

 The GM should write down what we know about NPCs on their index cards, and particularly how they feel about the PCs and each other.
-This will help them drive the action from the NPCs point of view.
+This will help them drive the action from the NPCs' point of view.
 Remember to think about and communicate what will happen if the PCs don't act.

 ## Scenes